fdoyle/Calendar/Readme.md

 This model lends itself well to an Observable model, where data is calculated or pulled from the network as needed.
 If you're about to load a month you don't have, you request it, and the UI will wait.

-### On Creating a lot of objects (which this demo does)
+### On Creating a lot of objects
-I very much agree with the idea that you shouldn't optimize until you can prove, though benchmarks, that you need to.
+I very much agree with the idea that you shouldn't optimize until you can prove, through benchmarks, that you need to.

 The demo creates a fairly substantial backing model to keep track of all of its events.
 It is likely very possible to optimize this, but I think it would be at the expense of some amount of clarity.